DevExpress-Examples/XAF_Security_E4908/XPO/Xamarin.Forms/README.md

     Tracing.UseConfigurationManager = false;
     Tracing.Initialize(3);
     ```
-4. To use a self-signed SSL certificate for development, add the following methiod and call it in the static constructor.
+4. To use a self-signed SSL certificate for development, add the following method and call it in the static constructor.
     ```csharp
     using DevExpress.Xpo.DB;
     using System;